pasqualet/registry-operator/docs/user-guide/aws-ecr.md

-# AWS ECR

-## Integrate AWS ECR
+# Integrate AWS ECR

 You can integrate AWS ECR in a single Namespace by creating an ECRCredentials object.

-### Prerequisites
+## Prerequisites

 - You have already created an AWS Access Key with Read access level to Elastic Container Registry.
-Check the [IAM Policy details](/user-guide/aws-ecr?id=aws-iam-policy).
+Check the [IAM Policy details](aws-ecr-policy.md).

 ### Procedure